How It Works

 Not all Bonus Locations are created equally and it would be considered unusual if they all had the same value.
 A Location’s point assignment is based upon any one of several factors.
 Some of the variables that play into a bonus’ value could include its proximity to other bonii, condition/type of road access, and “ease of acquisition”.
 As you will find out by reading various rally veterans’ ride reports, Rallymasters are not “normal” by any stretch; so be prepared for twists and turns along the way.

 The Void is run by volunteers; the rally is staffed by volunteers.
 Putting a rally together requires countless hours of preparation, thousands of miles logged and numerous contacts with staff from other rallies.
 The Rallymasters do this, not for glory or monetary reward, they do it because they want riders to have a good time, visit places they might not otherwise ride to and participate in the camaraderie of fellow motorcyclists.
-Our wives believe it might be a sign of mental illness.
+Our spouses believe it might be a sign of mental illness.

 At the beginning of a rally every rider will get a list of Bonus Locations.
 This list will include point values, bonus requirements, directions/address, what the rider is actually looking for (a statue, plaque, business, etc) and what time it is available.
 Rallymasters may include a brief story of significance of the Bonus Location.
 Your job is to construct a route that gets from the start location to the endpoint, within the allotted time while attaining as many points as possible.
 A rider must also allow time for sleep, fuel, meals, traffic, twisty roads, etc.